A digital rendering of the Villa dei Papiri on the coast of Italy, with an ocean front view at sunset.

 The exhibition is an opportunity not just to share the Villa dei Papiri with Los Angeles, but also to continue to explore still-unanswered questions about its history.
 Three of the carbonized scrolls now housed in the National Library of Naples, for example, made a detour to the School of Dentistry at UCLA to undergo micro-CT scans.
 These have the potential to advance our knowledge of the content of many of the still-unopened Herculaneum book rolls.

-A photograph of three people carefully lifting an ancient bronze sculpture of a figure reclining, using metal scissors and lift equipment.
+A photograph of three people carefully lifting an ancient sculpture using metal scissors and lift equipment.

 Antiquities conservators Erik Risser and William Shelley (center and right) with Marcus Adams, lead preparator (left), carefully lift the bronze satyr sculpture from its base for closer study.
-Drunken Satyr, 1st century BC–1st century AD, Roman.
-Bronze, 54 in. high.
+Drunken Satyr, 1st century B.C.–1st century A.D., Roman.
+Bronze, 54″ high.
 Museo Archeologico Nazionale di Napoli, inv.
 5628.
 Reproduced by agreement with the Ministry of Cultural Assets and Activities and Tourism.
-National Archaeological Museum of Naples – Restoration Office
+National Archaeological Museum of Naples – Restoration Office.
+Photo: Sarah Waldorf

 How Authentic Is the Getty Villa?